awsdocs/aws-storagegateway-user-guide/doc_source/backup-netvault.md

 After you have connected the virtual tape library \(VTL\) devices to the Windows client, you configure Quest NetVault Backup to recognize your devices\.
 For information about how to connect VTL devices to the Windows client, see [Connecting Your VTL Devices](GettingStarted-create-tape-gateway.md#GettingStartedAccessTapesVTL)\.

-The Quest NetVault Backup application doesn't automatically recognize tape gateway devices\.
+The Quest NetVault Backup application doesn't automatically recognize Tape Gateway devices\.
 You must manually add the devices to expose them to the Quest NetVault Backup application and then discover the VTL devices\.

 ### Adding VTL Devices<a name="netvault-add-devices"></a>